Belleau Wood-Class Assault Transports

 History![]()

-The first ship type to be derived from the VALLEY FORGE class was the BELLEAU WOOD-class assault transport, which was designed to serve as the command ship for landings on heavily defended planetary surfaces.
-Starfleet had previously introduced several classes of shuttlecarrier, but most had been designed to carry fighters for use in ship-to-ship engagements or fighter/bombers to attack ground-based and orbital targets.
+The first ship type to be derived from the Valley Forge class was the Belleau Wood-class assault transport, which was designed to serve as the command ship for landings on heavily defended planetary surfaces.
+Starfleet had previously introduced several classes of shuttle carrier, but most had been designed to carry fighters for use in ship-to-ship engagements or fighter/bombers to attack ground-based and orbital targets.
 However, specialized troop landing craft and assault carriers had not been considered necessary since the introduction of transporter-borne assault tactics in the early 2210s.
 Starfleet was forced to quickly reconsider this policy in June 2224 after 127 Starfleet Marines were killed during the landings at Homunculus XX.
-Apparently, electromagnetic pulses of stealthed minifusion warheads below geosynchronous orbit managed to shatter the transporter's annular confinement beams and irretrievably disperse the matter streams.
-Although matter transport was still the favored mode of vertical troop insertion, its inherent vulnerability to disruption by most forms of radiant energy and many types of physical obstacles (even as simple as dispered metal particles) led Starfleet in the aftermath of this disaster to finally recognize the importance of maintaining a credible shipborne landing capability.
-As a stop-gap measure, several shuttlecarriers of the SWORDFISH class were refitted in 2225 with facilities for Marines and a small number of assault shuttlecraft.
-Then, in December 2227 work was begun on the BELLEAU WOOD-class assault transport, which was based upon the VALLEY FORGE-class cruisers that had joined Starfleet one month earlier.
+Electromagnetic pulses generated by stealthed minifusion warheads below geosynchronous orbit shattered the transporter's annular confinement beams and irretrievably dispersed the matter streams.
+Although matter transport was still the favored mode of vertical troop insertion, its inherent vulnerability to disruption by most forms of radiant energy and many types of physical obstacles (even as simple as dispersed metal particles) led Starfleet in the aftermath of this disaster to finally recognize the importance of maintaining a credible shipborne landing capability.
+As a stop-gap measure, several carriers of the Swordfish class were refitted in 2225 with facilities for Marines and a small number of assault shuttlecraft.
+Then, in December 2227 work was begun on the Belleau Wood-class assault transport, which was based upon the Valley Forge-class cruisers that had joined Starfleet one month earlier.

-USS WILLIAM MANDELLA, NCC-1562, a participant in landings at Lisyk VIII, Thaae, and Corf I is now on display at the Starfleet Museum.
+The Belleau Wood-class transport USS William Mandella (NCC-1562), a participant in landings at Lisyk VIII, Thaae, and Corf I is on display at the Starfleet Museum.

 Commissioned Ships![]()